mz19933/Terraform_AWS/README.md

 (Since I'm using both linux and win machines for my projects, I want the flexibility of being able to use it in both environments.)

 ### How to install on Windows 10 -
-Run PowerShell as an admin, to have the permissions edit the environment variables.
+Run PowerShell as an admin, to have the permissions to edit the environment variables.